Depomed rejects Horizon Pharma's offer for the third time

-Aug 19 Depomed Inc rejected Horizon Pharma Plc's takeover bid for the third time, reiterating that the offer undervalued the company.
+Depomed Inc (DEPO.O) rejected Horizon Pharma Plc's (HZNP.O) takeover bid for the third time, reiterating that the offer undervalued the company.

 Depomed said Horizon Pharma's latest all-stock bid had a current value of $30 per share, or about $1.81 billion, lower than Horizon's previous offer of $33.